How to resolve conflicts in git?

 While developing code in parallel may lead to conflicts at some point in time.
 But still, there are ways, where we can reduce the number of conflicts or may avoid them completely.
 To avoid merge conflicts is simple, the following are few guidelines to avoid conflicts.

 - Update the local copy frequently.
 So that you will have all other’s code.
-This will reduce the updating the same lines, those already updated by the others.
+This will reduce the updating of the same lines, those already updated by the others.

 - Push your changes more frequently.
 So that others will have the latest copy.
 Before pushing the code, make sure this will not break any compilation.